raravi/notes-server/README.md

 The `/resetpassword` POST Request is handled by sending the `/resetpassword/index.html` webpage back to the user, where they can enter relevant details to reset the password.

 ## Mailing feature

 A mail is triggered to the user with the [nodemailer](https://nodemailer.com/usage/) package, you will need to setup your existing email Id for this.
 Or you can create a new one.
 You have to create a 'app password' (Gmail/Yahoo/etc.. each have their own way of generating app passwords, please consult the relevant documentation as per your requirements) and use it to send mails!

+## Testing (Mocha, Chai, Sinon & Supertest)

+This project has a code coverage of 100% with functional as well as unit tests written with care.

 Have fun with the code!